Want to learn new ways to make extra money?

-Once you have your account opened, the next step is to fund your account and start investing!
+Once you have your traditional IRA opened, the next step is to fund your account and start investing!
 There are tons of resources out there to help you learn the ropes, but this article may be a good starting point.

 As mentioned at the beginning of this article, the most important part of this whole equation is getting started now.
 If you want to really get the most out of your money, you owe it to yourself to do it the right way.